Photonico/Computational_Physics_Topics/README.md

 ## About this repository

-My notes on Algorithms and Computational Physics, Python 3 is the major demonstrated programming language.
+My notes on Algorithms and Computational Physics, use Python 3 as the programming language for demonstrating.

 This is a long-term plan.